Data Structure Descriptors

 });

-expression can be used to refer to a single element of the
+It can also be used to refer to a single element of the array:

 const array = @zeros([10]u16);